 Certainly, if we go to church, then God will sanctify us.

 If I continue to mess up, then I might get sick, or one of my children will suffer.

 Nothing can ever be “good” enough.
 That is why He died.
-If He was the perfect sacrifice, then I must only believe the Blood worked.
-If I believe, then I am free; free from sin and condemnation.
-If I am free, then He dwells in me.
-If He dwells in me, then I want what He wants.
-If I want what He wants, then I walk the sanctified path of love, peace, joy, kindness, goodness, faithfulness, gentleness, and self-control.
+So, if He was the perfect sacrifice, then I must only believe the Blood worked.
+And, if I believe, then I am free; free from sin and condemnation.
+I remember the promise, if I am free, then He dwells in me.
+Truly, if He dwells in me, then I want what He wants.
+And, if I want what He wants, then I walk the sanctified path of love, peace, joy, kindness, goodness, faithfulness, gentleness, and self-control.

 I have proved the Law as empty.
-If the Law had worked, then we wouldn’t have needed a Savior.
+The truth is, if the Law had worked, then we wouldn’t have needed a Savior.

 The Law and yoke of our slavery to the Law separated us from the Living God.
 And God wanted us – He wanted a relationship with us – so He sent someone to save us from the Law, someone to fulfill the Law.

 And if Jesus is the perfect sacrifice, then the Law is no more.

 Now, if the Law is no more, then we are free to come before the Father.

 Joyfully I celebrate, if we were once apart from Him, then we are now in communion with Him.